9thcirclegames/wisdom-of-cthulhu/woc.rules.en.md

 # Wisdom of Cthulhu Card Game
 ## Game Overview
-Wisdom of Cthulhu is a card game in which players take the role of searchers of forgotten and forbidden knowledge that will lead them slowly into a spiral of insane obsession.
+Wisdom of Cthulhu is a card game in which players take the role of seekers of forgotten and forbidden knowledge that will lead them slowly into a spiral of insane obsession.
 Scientists, magicians and scholars who will try to contend for alien objects, banned books, the help of obscure scholars, and the evocation of powerful creatures to get the ultimate end to the truth about Cthulhu's myths.

 During the match, which is divided into six rounds, players, acquiring and discarding cards, get Knowledge Points (KPs).